HubTou/PyLists4C/DOC.md

 ```C
 extern void listFreeStr(STRING*); // NB: passing the previous STRING by address to reset it
 ```
+Example uses provided just above...

 ### listPrint()
 Prints a Python-style (i.e.: [e1, e2...]) representated LIST to stdout
 ```C
 extern void listPrint(LIST* pList);
 ```
-:warning: we only print the address of STRUCTs.
+:warning: We only print the address of STRUCTs.
 Doing more would require passing as parameter a user defined STRUCT printing function or NULL in most cases...

-:construction: single quotes characters are not backslash escaped (yet).
+:construction: Single quotes characters are not backslash-escaped (yet).

 Example use:
 ```C